 The IAS Visa Wizard is the easy way to find the correct visa for you

-Indefinite Leave to Remain, or ‘settled status’, in the UK allows the holder to live free from immigration restrictions.
+Indefinite Leave to Remain, or ‘settled status’, in the UK lets someone live free from visa restrictions.
 This means more freedom of work, study, housing and travel.
-For those who intend to make the UK their permanent home, an ILR Visa is a necessary step.
+For those who intend to make the UK their permanent home and become a British citizen, an ILR Visa is a necessary step.

 You can receive settled status from either Indefinite Leave to Remain or EEA Permanent Residence.
 These both grant the same freedoms, with ILR relating to nationals from outside the European Economic Area, EEA PR from within.

 For most migrants, you can apply for Indefinite Leave to Remain after five years.
 However, there are restrictions to this and some applicants may have to wait up to 10 years before they can apply for Indefinite Leave to Remain.

 The lawyers at IAS are experienced in helping apply for Indefinite Leave to Remain after five years.
 Your lawyer will assess your eligibility and ensure you meet the criteria.
 They will advise you on documents to show your immigration history and help you prepare for the Life in the UK test.

 The application for ILR can be lengthy and time-consuming.
 With IAS, your lawyer will fully complete all application forms and collate your evidence for you.
 They will also write a type of cover letter, called a Letter of Representation, which directly pleads your case to the Home Office.
 Contact us today on 0333 363 8577 or make an enquiry online to start your application for Indefinite Leave to Remain.